 -Determine what was motivating to you about the initial challenge, and use that theme as you move forward.
 Perhaps you were ignited by trying something new.
 Find another new fitness love (there are so many!).
 Or maybe the group motivation is what pumped you up.
 Get together a fitness group or a group of friends to train or work towards a new challenge.
 Maybe it was having a set schedule or goal for the week (like 4 workouts per week).
 Take that strategy with you if you found it successful!

--If you’re finishing up Winter Shape Up, I’ll be back to providing monthly workout plans via my newsletter if you’re looking for ideas!
+-Sign up for my newsletter below to receive my monthly workout plans if you’re looking for ideas!
 Also, you can always repeat the challenge to make it an 8 week total program.
 It’s fun to look back at how certain aspects of the workouts become easier and you can increase weights over time.

 Hope you have a very happy Monday and I’ll see you later!